g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 ##  Real-world examples illustrating performance differences between Protocols
 Numerous websites and web apps provide real-world examples of how HTTP/1.1, HTTP/2, and HTTP/3 function differently.
 Here are a few typical situations:

-* Website Loading Speed: Websites using HTTP/1.1 load resources in a sequential manner via separate TCP connections, which increases delay, especially when transferring data over distant servers or unstable networks.
+* Website Loading Speed: Websites using HTTP/1.1 load resources sequentially via separate TCP connections, which increases delay, especially when transferring data over distant servers or unstable networks.
 In contrast, HTTP/2 dramatically lowers load times for complicated websites by using multiplexing to fetch numerous resources at once over a single TCP connection.
 With QUIC powering HTTP/3, latency is further reduced by doing away with head-of-line blocking and enhancing congestion control, which leads to quicker loading times, especially on cellular networks or in situations with heavy packet loss.

 * Streaming and Real-Time Communication: Because HTTP/2 and HTTP/3 offer server push and multiplexing, streaming services—like video and music platforms—can benefit from improved performance.
 This makes it possible to distribute media content more effectively, which leads to buffering reduction and smoother playback.
 Based on QUIC, HTTP/3 offers reduced latency, which is advantageous for real-time communication applications like chat rooms and multiplayer games.
 This improves the user experience by enabling faster response times and data delivery.